Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 Corrected leather does not refer to the bottom layer of leather left over after the top grain has been removed.

-Suede is not a corrected leather when referring to furniture.
+Suede (the bottom layer of the hide after the top grain has been removed) is not a corrected leather when referring to furniture.

 Although pigmented is usually used as synonymous with corrected, the term is also used to describe the coloring process for pure aniline (non-corrected) leathers.